fairfaxmedia/restroom/README.md

 # Restroom

 Restroom provides a DSL to quickly and easily describe a RESTful and build a gem around it.
-I was extracted during the development of a Bitbucket API gem, thus the examples below.
+It was extracted during the development of a Bitbucket API gem, thus the examples below.

 ## Installation